Have you ever felt taken advantage of, or dismissed, by a partner, family member, teacher or boss? That’s resentment rearing its ugly head.

 Gently tell the person how their behavior makes you feel, suggests Dr. Albers, using “I” statements.

-that doesn’t work, learn to tell the person “no” confidently and with conviction,
+If that doesn’t work, learn to tell the person “no” confidently and with conviction, she says.

 Thoughtless remarks and taunts rankle.
 “Know your trigger buttons,” says Dr. Albers.
 “Some people trigger our anger without even knowing it.”